 If an order is cancelled, the following cancellation fees will apply:

-- 10-15 working days before the event begins: 50% of the agreed sum
+- less than 15 working days before the event begins: 50% of the agreed sum

 - Less than 10 working days before the event begins: 75% of the agreed

 - Less than 3 days before the event begins: 100% of the agreed sum